A residential well can be a great asset to a household.

 It provides reliable and regular water in hard-to-reach areas.

-But it comes with a certain amount of responsibility, too.
+There are 3 types of wells, but they come with a certain amount of responsibility, too.

 It is your job to make sure your well is properly installed, meets safety standards, and is pumping clean water.